Welcome to the Suffolk Association of Independent Care Providers

 • to support managers of care provisions with other managers and officers of statutory bodies and stakeholders to help resolve any problems they have.

-Our Articles of Association are available on the members section of the website.
+Our Articles of Association are available to download by clicking on the following link: SAICP Terms of Reference registered with Companies House

 Please contact us if you have any issues you wish us to take forward or would like to join the associations.